Xenecraft/xenecraft.github.io/_posts/2015-06-30-getting-started.markdown

 categories:
 tags: information, minecraft server
 ---
+<strong>UPDATE: Please note that this article is now about 4 years old, we have moved to a new spawnpoint in the world and the screenshots will be different than before!
+The steps to connect are still the same!</strong>

 For those of you who are stepping into a Minecraft world for the first time, things may seem difficult or overwhelming.
 For <span class="greened">XeneCraft</span>, you can jump straight into playing and do whatever you desire.
 For those who may need help setting up and getting started, this is the guide for you!
 <ol>
 <li>From the Minecraft start screen, click on the Multiplayer button and then click "Add Server."</li>